satoru-gojo-yuji/InterviewQ/CompanyInterQ-A.md

 NTT DATA
 1. How to handle the multiple requests in spring boot.
 2. Controller and restcontroller

 3. Globale exceptions.
-4. Microservices how to communicate with 2 microservices and .
+4. Microservices how to communicate with 2 microservices and.
+5. Saga design pattern
-5. Sega design pattern to remove memory leaked.
+5.  to remove memory leaked.
 6. @Qualifer and primary.

+Use @Primary to designate the default bean when multiple beans of the same type are present.

+Use @Qualifier when you want to specify a particular bean explicitly.

 7. Throw and throws

+throw Keyword
+The throw keyword is used to explicitly throw an exception from a method or any block of code.
+You can use it to throw both checked and unchecked exceptions.
+When throw is used, it creates an instance of the exception class and passes it up the call stack to be handled by an appropriate catch block or propagated further.

+throws Keyword
+The throws keyword is used in a method signature to declare that the method might throw one or more exceptions.
+It informs the caller of the method that the exceptions must be handled or propagated further.
+It is typically used for checked exceptions, which need to be handled explicitly.

 8. How to create our own exception
 9. How to push your code in perticular feature repo
 10. And how to build that.